sebspion/reqs/draft-ietf-lake-reqs.md

 ## Lightweight {#lw}

 We target an AKE which is efficiently deployable in 6TiSCH multi-hop networks, LoRaWAN networks and NB-IoT networks.
+(For an overview of low-power wide area networks, see e.g. {{RFC8376}}.)
 The desire is to optimize the AKE to be 'as lightweight as reasonably achievable' in these environments, where 'lightweight' refers to:

 * resource consumption, measured by bytes on the wire, wall-clock time and number of round trips to complete, or power consumption
 * the amount of new code required on end systems which already have an